libAtoms/workflow/docs/source/index.rst

 Welcome to Workflow's documentation!
 ########################################

 A Python toolkit for building interatomic potential creation and atomistic simulation workflows.

 Documentation in progress!

 The main functions of Workflow is to efficiently parallelise operations over a set of atomic configurations.
 Given an operation that is defined to act a single configuration (e.g. evaluate energy of a structure with CASTEP ASE calculator), Workflow may apply the operation to multiple configurations in parallel.

-The Workflow-specific code structures (e.g. how configurations are handled, mechanism to parallelise operations) are covered in :ref:`Code structure <code_structure>`.
+The overall design of the workflow system (e.g. how configurations are handled, mechanism to parallelise operations) are covered in :ref:`Design overview <design_overview>`.
 Currently implemented self-contained per-configuration operations are sketched out in :ref:`Operations <operations>`.
 Descriptions of Workflows, built out of these modular operations are described in :ref:`Workflows <workflows>`.
-There are also descriptions :ref:`command line interface <command_line>`, :ref:`examples <examples>` of common tasks to get started with and a :ref:`Python API <api>`.
+There are also descriptions :ref:`command line interface <command_line>`, :ref:`examples <examples>` of common tasks to get started with and a :ref:`Python API <api>`

 ***************************************
 Installation